greeniot/RaspberryPi-Basics-Sample/README.md

 ![MacOS Screen Sharing Alternative](images/mac_vnc_desktop.png)

 >:information_source: The last digit `1` in `5901` corresponds to the display number `:1` we specified on the RPi.
 The number `5900` is often used as the standard default port for VNC starting at 0.
 Hence to get to display `:1`, we add 1 to arrive at `5901`.
-If that does not work, you might also try just `:1` instead of `:5901`.
+If that does not work, you might also try just `:1` (the port is found automatically) or `:5501` (a different port that is sometimes used) instead of `:5901`.

->:information_source: If you want the RPi to launch a VNC server on startup so that you can always connect with a VNC viewer right after it booted and for further information on setting up a VNC server on the RPi follow the [instructions here](https://www.raspberrypi.org/documentation/remote-access/vnc/README.md).
+>:information_source: If you want the RPi to launch a VNC server automatically on startup so that you can always connect with a VNC viewer right after it booted and for further information on setting up a VNC server on the RPi follow the [instructions here](https://www.raspberrypi.org/documentation/remote-access/vnc/README.md).

 ## References